We all know what we want. Our main challenge is in getting there.

 If we take our end-destination in mind and outline the steps to reach it by working backward, the goal suddenly becomes less intimidating.

-Mastering each step fortifies the fundamentals and strengthens our “why.”
+Mastering each step of the craft fortifies the fundamentals and strengthens our “why.”
 Knowing our purpose helps push us through temporary and unforeseen hurdles.

-The art of pertinacity demands that we keep going — it may be the bravest thing we ever do.
+The art of pertinacity demands that we keep going because it’s the bravest thing we can do.

 Get the pen and paper out.
-Feel compelled to identify what we want and map out the road it takes to get there.
+Feel compelled to identify what’s destiny and map out the road it takes to get there.